AndrewPaglusch/Plex-Duplicate-Stream-Killer/README.md

 This script will query your Plex server every 10 seconds (default) and get a list of current streams.
 It will automatically kill all streams for a user if two or more of their streams are coming from different IP addresses.

 # Requirements
-- Python 3.X
+- Docker
-- Python `requests` module
+- Docker Compose
 - Active [PlexPass](https://www.plex.tv/plex-pass/) subscription

 ## Examples